overleaf/overleaf/server-ce/README.md

 Contributing
 ------------

 Please see the [CONTRIBUTING](https://github.com/sharelatex/sharelatex/blob/master/CONTRIBUTING.md) file for information on contributing to the development of ShareLaTeX.
+See [our wiki](https://github.com/sharelatex/sharelatex/wiki/ShareLaTeX-Development-Environment) for information on setting up a development environment and how to recompile and run ShareLaTeX after modifications.

 Authors
 ---